Staten Island Peace Conference: Background

+Lord Howe (left) proposed the conference and represented the British; Benjamin Franklin (right) and Howe had previously discussed colonial grievances.
-When British authorities were planning how to deal with their rebellious North American colonies in late 1775 and early 1776, they decided to send a large military expedition to occupy New York City.
-Two brothers, Admiral Lord Richard Howe and General William Howe, were given command of the naval and land aspects of the operation respectively.
-Since they believed that it might still be possible to end the dispute without further violence, the Howe brothers insisted on being granted diplomatic powers in addition to their military roles.

-Admiral Howe had previously discussed colonial grievances informally with Benjamin Franklin in 1774 and 1775, without resolution.
-General Howe believed that the problem of colonial taxation could be resolved with the retention of the supremacy of Parliament.
+When British authorities were planning how to deal with the ongoing rebellion in the Thirteen Colonies of British America in late 1775 and early 1776, they decided to send a large military expedition to occupy New York City.
+Two brothers, Vice-Admiral of the White Richard Howe, Viscount Howe and General William Howe, were given command of the naval and army contingents of the expedition respectively.
+Since they believed that it might still be possible to end the rebellion through negotiation, the brothers insisted on being granted diplomatic powers in addition to their military roles.
+Lord Howe had previously discussed colonial grievances informally with Benjamin Franklin in 1774 and 1775, without resolution.
+William Howe believed that the problem of colonial taxation could be resolved while maintaining the Parliament of Great Britain's supremacy over the colonies.

-At first, King George III reluctantly agreed to grant the Howes limited powers, but Lord George Germain took a harder line by insisting for the Howes not to be given any powers that might be seen as giving in to the colonial demands for relief from taxation without representation or the so-called Intolerable Acts.
+At first, George III reluctantly agreed to grant the Howes limited powers, but Secretary of State for the Colonies Lord Germain took a harder line by insisting for the brothers not to be given any powers that might be seen as giving in to the colonial demands for relief from taxation without representation or the so-called Intolerable Acts.
 As a consequence, the Howes were granted the ability only to issue pardons and amnesties, not to make any substantive concessions.
-The commissioners were also mandated to seek dissolution of the Continental Congress, the re-establishment of the prewar colonial assemblies, the acceptance of the terms of Lord North's Conciliatory Resolution regarding self-taxation, and the promise of a further discussion of colonial grievances.
+The commissioners were also mandated to seek dissolution of the Continental Congress, the re-establishment of the pre-war colonial assemblies, the acceptance of the terms of British Prime Minister Lord North's Conciliatory Resolution regarding self-taxation, and the promise of a further discussion of colonial grievances.
 No concessions could be made unless hostilities were ended, and colonial assemblies made specific admissions of parliamentary supremacy.

-Benjamin Franklin and Lord Howe had previously discussed colonial grievances.